stoically/temporary-containers/README.md

 Never open Tabs in new Temporary Containers when:
 * Regular click on a Link on a Website
 * Website redirects or opens new Tab itself
-* Clicking "Open Link in New $Container Tab" in the RightClick ContextMenu on a Link on a Website
+* Clicking "Open Link in New $Container Tab" in the RightClick ContextMenu on a Link

 Open Tabs in "No Container":
 * Pressing Alt+N (Tab) or Shift+Alt+C (Window)